-The Black Country Sight Loss Council held a launch event in August 2018 at Beacon Centre in Wolverhampton.
+Black Country Sight Loss Council held its launch event in August 2018 at Beacon Centre in Wolverhampton.
 Since then, the Council has grown and is now actively participating in local projects to improve accessibility in and around the Black Country.

 If you are interested in finding out more information about volunteering for the Sight Loss Councils, read the Volunteer Role Description below and fill in our short expression of interest form.
 If you would like to apply to become a Sight Loss Council member, apply online.

 Meet the team

 Louise Connop is the Engagement Manager for Birmingham.
 She has been registered Sight Impaired since birth and Severely Sight Impaired from the age of seven.

 Louise enjoys spending time with her two young children and generally living life to the full, travelling and socialising with her friends and family.
 She is extremely passionate about raising awareness of visual Impairment (VI), educating and encouraging the wider world to understand how to become more VI friendly.

 Previously Louise worked in marketing, the public sector and ran the Low Vision Department at the Beacon Centre for the Blind in Wolverhampton.

 “With the right attitude and support network, we can all achieve whatever we put our minds to” is a phase that Louise uses often.
 Come along and see what we are all about.

 Black Country Sight Loss Council members